thestk/rtaudio/README.md

 ### Why does audio only come to one ear when I choose 1-channel output?

-RtAudio doesn't automatically turn 1-channel output into stereo output with copied values to each channel, it really only opens one channel.
-So, if this is the behaviour you want, you have to do this copying in your audio stream callback.
+RtAudio doesn't automatically turn 1-channel output into stereo output with copied values to two channels, since there may be cases when a user truly wants 1-channel behaviour.
+If you want monophonic data to be projected to stereo output, open a 2-channel stream and copy the data to both channels in your audio stream callback.

 ## Further Reading